Lesson Plan

 Stork and the Grim Reaper

-In a short demonstration using water and measuring cups, students observe how populations grow when the birth rate exceeds the...
+In a short demonstration, students observe how populations grow when the birth rate exceeds the death rate and then model...
 Read more »

 Students measure the length of their steps and calculate where they'd end up after one million steps